 An interesting installment that slowly progresses things with methodical plot building.

-This recap of the Netflix K-Drama Alchemy of Souls season 1, episode 15, contains spoilers.
+We recap the Netflix K-Drama Alchemy of Souls season 1, episode 15, which contains spoilers.

 Alchemy of Souls season 1, episode 15 recap

 We begin with a trip to the past, where Heo Yeom is talking to his master, who he wishes to have go outside after 100 days of meditation.
 However, it becomes clear that the man has passed away, or at least it appears like that until we find out that the mage had actually soul shifted into the body of a young orphan.
 This was meant to be a test of Hwansu, but Heo Yeom had messed it up by hastily burning the initial soul host, meaning that a small boy had to become Lee Cheol.

 Afterwards, we return to the present, where Master Lee is confessing that he is a soul shifter to the royal family.
 Claiming to be able to see others of his kind, the teacher seems quietly confident that he will get to the bottom of the issue surrounding the ice stone.
 Meanwhile, So-i protects Seo Yul by informing her an assassin that nobody else knows her face.
 Though we do also see that her willingness to lie gets Kim from Sari Village into trouble, as a scene plays out which shows his interaction with the future Bu-yeon prior to his death.
 Still, So-i is sneaky in stealing the man’s money following the murder, showing that although she isn’t overly excited by what’s happening, she can certainly hold her own.